Tuatha Dé Danann: Name

 The Old Irish word túath (plural túatha) means "tribe, folk, people"; dé is the genitive case of día and, depending on context, can mean "god, gods, goddess" or more broadly "deity, divinity, supernatural being, object of worship".
-In the earliest writings, the mythical race are referred to as the Túath Dé, "tribe of gods/divine tribe", or Túatha Dé, "tribes of gods/divine tribes".
+In the earliest writings, the mythical race are referred to simply as the Túath Dé, "tribe of gods/divine tribe", or Túatha Dé, "tribes of gods/divine tribes".
 In the Lebor Bretnach their name is translated into Latin as plebes deorum, "god-folk".

-However, Irish monks also began using the term Túath Dé to refer to the Israelites, with the meaning "People of God".
+Irish monks also began using the term Túath Dé to refer to the Israelites, with the meaning "People of God".
 Apparently to avoid confusion with the Israelites, writers began to refer to the mythical race as the Túath(a) Dé Danann or Túath(a) Dé Donann (/sga/).
 This is generally translated as "folk of the goddess Danu".
 It may also have been a way of humanising them: instead of 'god-folk', they were now the folk of a particular goddess.

 Danann is generally believed to be the genitive of a female name, for which the nominative case is not attested.
 It has been reconstructed as *Danu, of which Anu (genitive Anann) may be an alternative form.
-Anu is called "mother of the Irish gods" by Cormac mac Cuilennáin.
+Anu is called "mother of the Irish gods" in Cormac's Glossary.
 This may be linked to the Welsh mythical figure Dôn.
 Hindu mythology also has a goddess called Danu, who may be an Indo-European parallel.
 However, this reconstruction is not universally accepted.
-It has also been suggested that Danann is a conflation of dán ("skill, craft") and the goddess name Anann.
-The name is also found as Donann and Domnann, which may point to the origin being proto-Celtic *don, meaning "earth" (compare the Old Irish word for earth, doman).
-Tírechán described the sídh folk as dei terreni, "earthly gods".
-The name could be cognate with the mythical Fir Domnann and the British Dumnonii.